What are you looking for?

 Animals Found in Nyerere National Park

-Nyerere National Park is home to various animals, including the Big Five (lions, elephants, buffalos, leopards, and rhinos).
+Nyerere National Park is home to various animals, including the Big Five (lions, elephants, buffaloes, leopards, and rhinos, although the latter are rare).
 The park houses one of the largest populations of African wild dogs.

 Hippos and crocodiles can be found in rivers and lakes, and the rich birdlife of the park includes fish eagles, herons, and kingfishers.
 You can also spot giraffes, zebras, impalas, and rare species like the puku antelope while on safari in Nyerere.